Menu

 A lawyer can ensure that a buyer is receiving clear title to the property and is protected from any other claims against the seller.

 Information about real property is recorded on the title to the property.
-It is very important that the title be searched when buying real estate.
-In Saskatchewan, titles to land are registered with Information Services Corporation of Saskatchewan (ISC).
-If a lawyer is acting for the buyer the lawyer will search the title.
+It is very important to search the title when buying real estate.
+The Information Services Corporation of Saskatchewan (ISC) maintains the land titles registry.
+If a lawyer is acting for the buyer, the lawyer will search the title.
 Individuals can also do their own search online through ISC.
-A search of the title reveals the name of the current owner of the property, the legal description of the property and whether there are certain claims against the property.
+A search of the title shows:

-Other interests such as maintenance orders or writs of execution are not necessarily registered on the title, but may nevertheless affect the property.
-The lawyer or the buyer should also check the municipal tax records to determine the amount of property taxes and whether the seller's payments are up-to-date.
+Other interests may not be registered on the title but could still affect the property.
+This could include interests like court judgments, including child or spousal support orders.
+Municipal tax records should be checked to determine the amount of property taxes and whether the seller's payments are up to date.

 Mortgages